cortexlabs/cortex/docs/deployments/apisplitter-deployment.md

 ## `cortex delete`

-Use the `cortex delete` command to delete your API:
+Use the `cortex delete` command to delete your APISplitter:

 ```bash
 $ cortex delete my-apisplitter